3

 Start Easy, Build Success

-Begin with enrichment toys or games that are straightforward.
+Begin with straightforward enrichment toys or games.
 For example:

 Success builds confidence — so every “win” motivates your pup to keep trying new challenges.